vietnogi/reactDemo/README.md

 # React Demo
-An introduction to ReactJS
+An introduction to ReactJS.
 The huge benefits React gives you are hard to fully explain to a newcomer, don't knock it until you've tried it!

 ## Prerequsites
 - NVM